-Last month, the Adirondack Regional Tourism Council invited my family to experience family winter activities in Lake George.
+Last month, the Adirondack Regional Tourism Council invited my family to experience family winter activities in Lake George in New York State.
 We aren’t really a skiing/sledding type family, despite the fact that we live in New England, but it was something we were definitely interested in experiencing.
-Turns out, we really are a skiing family – we had a fabulous time on our Lake George winter getaway and can’t wait to return.
-There are lots of Lake George attractions – in both the summer and winter.
+Turns out, there are so many things to do in Lake George NY that we had a wonderful time.
+In fact, we later returned to the area for another winter vacation.
+Here are some fun things to do in Lake George NY for a winter vacation.

 Disclosure: This trip, including hotel accommodations, activities, and the Johnny Rockets lunch, was provided to us at no cost.
 On our second visit, we paid for everything on our own.
 All opinions are my own.
 This post contains affiliate links.
 A purchase/click through this post may result in a commission paid to us.

 In total, we spent three nights in Lake George – two at the Holiday Inn Lake George, and one at the Fort William Henry Hotel and Conference Center.
 On our second visit, we spent several nights at the Great Escape Lodge.

 The Holiday Inn Lake George offers suites and rooms – we were given a wonderful two-room family suite, complete with mini-fridge and microwave.
 The Holiday Inn has complimentary high-speed internet access as well as indoor and outdoor pools.

 Kids eat free in the on-site restaurant (with a few restrictions), and the hotel has been recently renovated and updated.
 We absolutely loved it there, and would definitely stay there again on our next trip.
 It’s got plenty of room for families and is in a great location.